usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Activity: Stakeholder Selection and Interview Assignment.md

 * Take time to review the online learning module on influence to learn about different approaches to the conversation.
 * Identify whether the influencer or gatekeeper may become a future advocate or champion for agile and digital services acquisition.

 5\.
-After brainstorming, use the second page of the Stakeholder Holder Interests template to develop your conversation structure.
+After brainstorming, use the second page of the [Stakeholder Interests Template]((https://github.com/usds/ditap-curriculum-update/blob/main/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Stakeholder_Interest_Template.md)to develop your conversation structure.
 Completing this information will help you feel more prepared for the conversation.
 You can use the following resources to help you prepare for the interviews:

 * Use the [Stakeholder Interests Template](https://github.com/usds/ditap-curriculum-update/blob/main/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Stakeholder_Interest_Template.md) to identify opportunities and challenges in working with stakeholders and to establish a framework for your interview with a stakeholder.
 * Use the [Stakeholder Interview Guide Template](https://github.com/usds/ditap-curriculum-update/blob/main/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Stakeholder_Interview_Guide_Template.md) to identify questions to ask your stakeholders.